alopresto/opensslpbeencryptor/blog.md

 Using encryption in high-level languages is usually straightforward in theory at this point, thanks to many helpful libraries such as [BouncyCastle](http://bouncycastle.org/), but can be more difficult in practice.
 Implementation details matter.
 Unless you have a Ph.D. in cryptography or discrete mathematics and an extensive background in software engineering (in which case you're not likely to be reading this blog), you should be relying on well-accepted standards and robust best practices, not implementing your own "custom" encryption algorithms.

-Recently we received a customer query on how to use the Encryption Processors to decrypt data.
+Recently we received a customer query on how to use the Encryption Processors to decrypt data in [Apache NiFi](https://nifi.apache.org).
 This should be straightforward, and the fact that it wasn't got me involved.

 If you're familiar with encryption concepts, you can [skip ahead](#putting-it-in-nifi) to the solution.
 For everyone else, I'm going to provide a more in-depth explanation to hopefully make this more accessbile.